Common Sense Media Review

 What's the Story?

-High school senior Diana (Michelle Rodriguez) gets in trouble for fighting at school one too many times, and if she doesn't turn things around she'll be expelled.
+In GIRLFIGHT, high school senior Diana (Michelle Rodriguez) gets in trouble for fighting one too many times: If she doesn't turn things around, she'll be expelled.
 Running an errand, she enters a boxing gym and is immediately drawn to the sport.
-Behind her father's back she starts training in earnest and finds that the better she gets at boxing, the better she's able to cope with everything else going on in her life.
-She starts to fall for fellow hopeful Adrian, but can their relationship survive when they have to get into the ring against each other?
+Behind her father's back, she starts training in earnest and finds that the better she gets at boxing, the better she's able to cope with everything else going on in her life.
+She starts to fall for fellow boxing hopeful Adrian (Douglas Santiago), but can their relationship survive when they have to face each other in the ring?

 Is It Any Good?

-Yes, GIRLFIGHT has plenty of boxing, but it's actually a thought-provoking character study.
-Teens looking for a lot of action will be rewarded instead with a look at a young woman turning her life around, finding a positive outlet emotionally and physically, blazing a trail in a male-dominated sport, and learning that different and unexpected paths are open for her.
-Michelle Rodriguez has tremendous magnetism as Diana, a character who's a little hard to like, very hard to get to know, and impossible not to admire.
+Yes, there's plenty of boxing in this sports-themed drama, but it's actually a thought-provoking character study.
+Girlfight follows a young woman who's turning her life around while she blazes a trail in a male-dominated sport.
+Rodriguez has tremendous magnetism in her debut movie role as Diana, a character who's very hard to get to know but impossible not to admire.

-Director and writer Karyn Kusama crafts a documentary-like neutrality with a somber, quiet mood that's realistic without being gratuitously gritty.
-Kusama doesn't solve all Diana's problems for us, either, and teens will find themselves pondering her future long after the movie is over.
+Director-writer Karyn Kusama crafts a documentary-like neutrality with a somber, quiet mood that's realistic without being overly gritty.
+Kusama doesn't solve all of Diana's problems for us, either, and teens will find themselves pondering her future long after the movie is over.

 Talk to Your Kids About ...

-What do you think will become of Diana?
-Will she become a successful boxer, maybe even a pro?
-What obstacles will she still have to overcome?
+What do you think will become of Diana after the credits roll?
+Do you imagine she'll become a successful boxer, maybe even a pro?
+What obstacles might she still have to overcome?

 Did you know very much about boxing before you saw this movie?
 Did it seem realistic?
 Does knowing more about the sport change your opinion about it?